Smart Beauty Mirrors: AR & AI to Replace Makeup Testers

 In cosmetics and beauty care, AR mirrors can increase sales by taking an omnichannel approach.
 The technology not only saves the time customers spend finding the right product but lets them browse many more items when in the store.

-Using analytics, smart beauty mirrors can become non-intrusive consultants, advising on the most suitable cosmetics, skincare products or hair color.
-Virtual makeup testing keeps shoppers engaged, adding fun, novelty and convenience, so retailers stand out from their competitors.
+Using analytics, a smart beauty mirror can become non-intrusive consultants, advising on the most suitable cosmetics, skincare products or hair color.
+Digital makeup testing keeps shoppers engaged, adding fun, novelty and convenience, so retailers stand out from their competitors.

 Leading retailers are successfully using Face AR technology to allow consumers try on makeup virtually.